The Essential Guide to Crypto Tax in Canada

 There are a number of ways to reduce your crypto tax obligations in Canada.

-Loss harvest.
-You can use 50% of the value of capital losses to offset taxable capital gains from cryptocurrencies, stocks, and other investments with a three year carry forward.
+• Loss harvest.
+You can use 50% of the value of capital losses to offset taxable capital gains from cryptocurrencies, stocks, and other investments.

-Use a TFSA/RRSP.
-For the 2022 tax year, the Tax Free Savings Account contribution limit is $6,000.
-The Registered Retirement Saving Plan contribution is whichever is lower: 18% of your earned income or $29,210.
+• Use a TFSA/RRSP.
+For the 2023 tax year, the Tax Free Savings Account contribution limit is $6,500.
+The Registered Retirement Saving Plan contribution is whichever is lower: 18% of your earned income in the previous year or $30,780.
 All contributions are tax-deductible, although withdrawals are subject to income tax.

-If you need assistance to calculate your Canada crypto taxes, look no further than TokenTax, which is both a comprehensive crypto tax calculation software platform and a full-service crypto tax accounting firm.
+If you need assistance to calculate your Canada crypto tax, look no further than TokenTax.
+We are both a comprehensive crypto tax calculation software platform and a full-service crypto tax accounting firm.

 With TokenTax, when it’s time to calculate your taxes, you simply import data from every crypto exchange, blockchain, protocol, and wallet and easily sync your transactions via API or upload them in a supported CSV format.

 TokenTax takes the challenges out of your crypto tax Canada filing and guarantees both accuracy and thoroughness.
-And if you have questions or doubts about your Canada crypto taxes, our experts will be glad to assist.
+And if you have questions or doubts about your crypto tax in Canada, our experts will be glad to assist.

-Business crypto transactions are subject to income tax, not capital gains tax.
-That means that 100% of profit is subject to taxation.
+Business crypto transactions are subject to income and not capital gains tax.
+This means that 100% of profit is subject to taxation.
 Business income is reported on Form T2125.

 The Canadian corporate income tax is 38% of taxable income.
-After a federal tax abatement for income earned within Canada, it is effectively 28%.
+However, after a federal tax abatement for income earned within Canada, it is 28%.
 Some types of businesses receive additional preferential tax treatment.
 For example, small businesses are taxed at 9%.

 Day trading: Business income